 If you think you may be missing some tasks, try reviewing your past calendar to jog your memory.

-Next, compile yours and your team’s tasks in a spreadsheet, and identify who is responsible for each task.
+Next, compile yours and your team’s tasks in a spreadsheet, and identify who is responsible for each job.
 This exercise, otherwise known as a responsibility matrix, is meant to provide clarity on who exactly does what.
-Staff often miss or overlook things, not because they are lazy or are constantly forgetful but rather because they are unclear on who is actually responsible for what.
+Staff often miss or overlook things, not because they are lazy or are always forgetful but rather because they are unclear on who is responsible for what.